zaiga97/Yahtzee/README.md

   - [x] Fix game logic so one can't score same category more than once
 - [ ] Refactoring/Bug fixing
   - [ ] Fix input for error handling
-  - [ ] Refactor the scoring
+  - [x] Refactor the scoring
-  - [ ] Make already scored categories visible in gw
+  - [x] Make already scored categories visible in gw
+  - [x] Fix so one can choose not to reroll
 - [ ] Add high scores.
 - [ ] Add local multiplayer.
 - [ ] Add a graphic interface.